-Considering most processes flow across departments – and even out to suppliers/vendors – communication within the process is critical to its success.
-It is important to identify critical communication points in the process, methods of communication utilized and communication content.
+Considering that most processes flow across departments – and even out to suppliers/vendors – communication within the process is critical to its success.
+When conducting process mapping, it is important to identify critical communication points in the process, the methods of communication utilized and communication content.
 Poor process communication creates unnecessary delays, employee and customer frustration – possibly leading to revenue decline as well as unnecessary employee turnover.

 The process does not fit the current business status

 When a company grows, the processes are often not updated to accommodate the additional volume created by the growth.

 Bottlenecks are often the result when consideration is not given to infrastructure requirements.
 Once again, delays appear in the process – which can lead to – you guessed it – employee and customer frustration .
 Process mapping allows one to identify adjustment opportunities required to meet the current business status.

 Quite often, process performance is either not measured or not consistently monitored.
 It is a must to determine key performance indicators(KPIs) for critical processes – especially those connected to revenue generation and customer experience – then consistently monitor performance.
 A process mapping expert can assist in determining what is to be